rhythmagency/formulate/simple-form.md

 ![Create Formulate Layout](/images/simple-form/layout.png)
 * Create a form configuration, picking a template and the layout you just created.
 ![Create Formulate Form Configuration](/images/simple-form/config.png)
+* Pick the form configuration by following these steps:
   * Create a form picker data type in the developer section.
   * Add a form picker property to one of your document types in the settings section.
+  * Pick your form from the content node.
 ![Pick Formulate Form](/images/simple-form/picker.png)
 * Render your picked form in the CSHTML file for your page.
 See [here](/render-form) for instructions on doing that.
 ![Rendered Formulate Form](/images/simple-form/done.png)